Taliik/crate-spark-pipeline/README.md

 #### Transformations

-A [transformation](https://spark.apache.org/docs/latest/ml-pipeline.html#main-concepts-in-pipelines) basically is the process of adding, editing, removing, combining parts of one or more column(s) of a dataset and storing the outcome in a new column.
+A [transformation](https://spark.apache.org/docs/latest/ml-pipeline.html#main-concepts-in-pipelines) is basically the process of adding, editing, removing, combining parts of one or more column(s) of a dataset and storing the outcome in a new column.
 Transformations are applied in their defined order on all rows of a dataset.

-Spark already provides a good amount of [transformer tools](http://spark.apache.org/docs/latest/ml-features.html) to manipulate data towards a machine learning usable format.
+Spark already provides a good amount of [transformer tools](http://spark.apache.org/docs/latest/ml-features.html) to manipulate data towards a format that is usable in machine learning.
 Spark also offers an [interface to implement a custom transformer](https://spark.apache.org/docs/latest/api/java/org/apache/spark/ml/UnaryTransformer.html) if none of the tools can do the job.

 ---